jmacdotorg/sweat/README.md

 ### No-chair and no-jumping modes

-A no-chair mode that substitutes other drills when you find yourself in a space (e.g. a hotel room) with no suitably stable chair to exercise with.
+A no-chair mode substitutes other drills when you find yourself in a space (e.g. a hotel room) with no suitably stable chair to exercise with.

 A no-jumping mode is also available when you want to avoid stomping around on your downstairs neighbor's ceiling.